molinfo-vienna/nerdd-frontend/README.md

 ## Introduction

-**nerdd-frontend** is a web interface for prediction models in cheminformatics. nerdd-frontend is part of the NERDD platform, which provides an interface to a collection of prediction models.
+**nerdd-frontend** is a web interface for prediction models in cheminformatics. nerdd-frontend is part of the NERDD platform, which provides access to a collection of prediction models.
 Based on that, nerdd-frontend gives each model

 * an entry on the landing page,
 * a prediction form based on the model's input specification,